Yawning/obfsclient/README.md

  * [obfs3](https://gitweb.torproject.org/pluggable-transports/obfsproxy.git/blob/HEAD:/doc/obfs3/obfs3-protocol-spec.txt) - The Threebfuscator
  * [ScrambleSuit](https://github.com/NullHypothesis/scramblesuit/blob/master/doc/scramblesuit-spec.txt) - *EXPERIMENTAL*
    * This requires tor-0.2.5.x or later for Pluggable Transport arguments.
-   * The Session Ticket Handshake is not implemented yet.

 By design will only function as a ClientTransportPlugin for Tor.
 It does use a reasonably complete implementation of the Pluggable Transport spec so when used